PeterWangIntel/crosswalk-website/Crosswalk-cordova-android.md

 Remote Debugging
 ---

-Thanks to the remote debugging capability of Crosswalk, you are able to remote debug your Cordova Apps via Chrome Developer Tools.
+Thanks to the remote debugging capability of Crosswalk, you are able to debug your Cordova Apps remotely via Chrome Developer Tools.
  * [Remote Debug Cordova App](Remote-Debugging-With-Crosswalk-Cordova-Android)

 Adding Plugins